Unique places to visit in Varanasi

 The legendary Assi Ghat is frequented by devotee all the year around as they take bathe in the river and offer prayers to the Shivlinga located under the tree nearby.
 Although it is sparsely populated, the Ghat is highly popular among the devotees.

-It is not possible to depict this marvelous city in a few words, but yes we hope the glimpse of the city would motivate you to plan your next vacation in Banaras, where one can start their day by visiting Ghats, spend the day at the campus of the Banarash Hindu University to gain some insight and evening in the narrow lanes where they can learn the lessons of life in a lighter shade.
+It is not possible to depict this marvellous city in a few words, but yes we hope the glimpse of the city would motivate you to plan your next vacation in Banaras, where one can start their day by visiting Ghats, spend the day at the campus of the Banaras Hindu University to gain some insight and evening in the narrow lanes where they can learn the lessons of life in a lighter shade.